claudiavivas/claudiavivas.github.io/socialaction.md

 ## Organizer of the [Coloquio de Estudiantes de Economía PUCP](https://www.facebook.com/coloquioestudianteseconomiapucp)
 January 2019 - May 2019

-oloquio de Estudiantes de Economía PUCP that aims to disseminate economic science, share academic researchs and generate debate.
+Coloquio de Estudiantes de Economía PUCP that aims to disseminate economic science, share academic researchs and generate debate.
 I collaborated with the coordination for the realization of the event.

 ## Secretary of University Social Responsability at [Centro Federado de Ciencias Sociales PUCP](https://www.facebook.com/cf.sociales)
 January 2019 - August 2019